Reviews10 min read

 • The 3-day free trial requires no credit card — genuinely useful for testing

-• No annual discount (this is a real downside vs. competitors, and honestly one of my biggest gripes with the platform)
+• No annual discount (this is a real downside vs. competitors, and it's one of my biggest gripes with the platform)

 Try it free here: Try Cloudways

-Here's the thing — the $14/month DigitalOcean entry point is attractive, but a serious WordPress site with daily backups and a Cloudflare add-on will realistically run $35–50/month before you've scaled much.
-That's not a dealbreaker, but budget accordingly and don't get sticker-shocked later.
+The $14/month DigitalOcean entry point looks attractive, but a real WordPress site with daily backups and a Cloudflare add-on will realistically cost $35–50/month once you've grown a bit.
+That's not a dealbreaker, but don't get sticker-shocked later.

 Pros of Cloudways

-• Infrastructure flexibility — choosing your cloud provider is a genuine advantage, especially for clients in specific regions or with compliance requirements
+• Infrastructure flexibility — choosing your cloud provider is a genuine advantage, especially for clients in specific regions or with compliance needs

-• Performance is strong — ThunderStack delivers real-world speed improvements over shared hosting, consistently hitting sub-1-second load times when configured properly
+• Performance is solid — ThunderStack delivers real-world speed improvements over shared hosting, consistently hitting sub-1-second load times when configured properly

 • Developer-friendly — SSH access, Git integration, WP-CLI, multiple PHP versions, staging environments, all included